Kiyoko-OwO/forGenius-E-commerce-recommendation-system-website/README.md

 $ npm install --force
 $ npm run serve
 ```
 After that and wait a second, your terminal should show the following picture.
+(This picture show in the User Setup guide.pdf)

 (Note: The reason why we use “npm install --force” is because in this project,  “less border” package’s version is too low; there may be some useless errors here if you use the command  without “--force”.).

 #### Open